Monticello Teacher Institute: The Barringer Research Fellowship for Teachers of American History

 Applicants will be chosen by a selection committee according to evidence of their success as a teacher; demonstration that the fellowship will relate to the teaching skills and needs of the applicant; and the commitment and qualifications of the applicant to undertake a concentrated study relating to the life and times of Thomas Jefferson, including basic research skills, writing proficiency, and competency using digital education tools and technology.

 Fellowships will be awarded to qualified teachers who are employed full-time in the classroom.
-The Barringer Fellowship grant includes: accommodations during the Fellowship; a stipend of $500; travel costs up to $500; and up to $50 per day for food.
+The Barringer Fellowship grant includes accommodations during the Fellowship and a stipend for travel and meals.
 Transportation will be provided between in-town accommodations and all Fellowship sessions and excursions.

 Participants are asked to submit a final report detailing their Fellowship experience, as well completed educational materials suitable for publication on Monticello’s Digital Classroom or Sea of Liberty websites.
-The 2015 Barringer Research Fellowship sessions will be offered in two different one-week sessions; July 11 – July 17 and again from July 25-31.
-The application window for 2015 is now closed; please check back in December for 2016 program dates and application.
+The 2016 Barringer Research Fellowship sessions will be offered in two different one-week sessions; July 9-15 and again from July 23-29.

 The Barringer Fellowship is administered by Monticello’s Education & Visitor Programs Department.
 Questions regarding this opportunity should be directed to firstname.lastname@example.org with "MTI/Barringer Fellowship" in the subject line.